Menak2022/DataJournalismFinalProject/README.md

 # DataJournalismFinalProject
 # Final Project Data Journalism: Limited Starbucks Locations on California College Campuses
 ### By: Williamena Kwapo
-## Data Analysis Process:
+## Story Summary:
+During the peak of the pandemic in North Carolina, Noah McMillan would wake up every morning, say good morning to his mother, then drive to starbucks to get them both a drink.
+His drink of choice was the mango dragon fruit lemonade with raspberry syrup and no ice.
+It became their daily tradition.

+“When I developed that routine with my mom, that’s when it got a little bit unhealthy” said Noah

+Noah now cannot go a day without getting a starbucks drink in the morning.
+But he’s facing a problem keeping up with his routine.
+Since he moved to the California Bay Area to attend college at the University of California - Berkeley, Starbucks is not as accessible to him as it once was.

 According to the 2018 dataset of Starbucks locations in the United States, California makes up 20.3% of all Starbucks locations, making it the state with the highest number of Starbucks in the US.
+California alone has 2,968 Starbucks stores with a high number of stores located in Los Angeles, San Diego, San Jose, and San Francisco.
+Though California is saturated with Starbucks, colleges and universities campuses severely lack Starbucks locations.
+Among California’s highest enrolled schools of 20,000 students or over, there aren’t many Starbucks locations within a 1.5 mile radius of each campus.
+University of California - Berkeley has the furthest distance from a starbucks with the nearest starbucks 12 mins walk away at 0.6 miles.

+How do UC Berkeley students get their daily fix of coffee?
+Do they care that there is not a starbucks nearby?
+Would having a starbucks near campus impact their campus daily routine?

 !['INlWb-map-of-starbucks-around-the-usa.png’ , ’US Map of Starbucks’](/INlWb-map-of-starbucks-around-the-usa.png)'